RagnarB83/ash-documentation/docs/QM-MM-boundary_tutorial.rst

 Furthermore, for the rubredoxin active site one would normally want to expand the QM-region associated with the 4 cysteine residues in a balanced manner anyway and at some point including large peptide chain segments may be necessary.

-Overall defining extended QM-regions requires a bit of know-how and careful consideration.
-The best option is to start simple and then carefully expand the QM-region as needed.

 --------------------------------------------------------------
 Further reading
 --------------------------------------------------------------

-As you can see, making good cuts for extended QM-regions requires a bit of know-how.
+Overall defining extended QM-regions and making good cuts requires a bit of know-how and careful consideration.
+The best option is to start simple and then carefully expand the QM-region as needed.

 Some useful reading: